-Name of the student: Std/Div: Teacher: Subject: Period: Observer: Designation: Date: Physical context (State wh here the student is seated and w where the observer is seated) Observations:- Events preceding the misb ehaviour (If any) Observer's Bias How much of the child's F Behaviour was affected by you Ir presence?
-Did the child seek any atte ention or eye contact from you ?
-Is the child's behaviour di fferent from that of other child Iren?
+Name of the student:- Std/Div:

+Teacher: Subject: Period:

+Observer: Designation: Date:

+Physical context (Stat e where the student is seated and w here the observer is seated)

+Observations:-

+Events preceding the misbehaviour (If any)

+Observer's Bias

+How much of the chil d's Behaviour was affected by your presence?

+y attention or eye contact from you?

+Is the child's behavior ur different from that of other childr ren?
 In what way?

-Would you say that your c bservations are objective and not showing any confirmation bias Do you think the teacher h we have d differently due to your r presence?
+Would you say that yo our observations are objective and n not showing any confirmation bias?

+Do you think the teac her behaved differently due to your presence?